matloff/fasteR/README.md

 work the **Your Turn** sections, the more powerful you will be as an R coder.

+Acknowledgement:  The author is grateful to Kyle Butts for some format improvements in July 2022.

 ## Table of Contents

 **PART I**